Informatiebrief huisgenoten - niet-immuun - Engels

 - If you share the toilet and bathroom with the person who has corona, then clean it every day.
 If the toilet and bathroom have a window, open it several times every day for a period of 15 minutes to allow fresh air to come in.

-- If you have a pet dog or cat, then please read the recommendations on RIVM’s Pets and Covid-19 web page.
+- If you have a pet dog or cat, then please read the recommendations on Pets and COVID-19.

-2. General hygiene rules during quarantine These rules are important for anyone who is a housemate of someone with corona.
+2. General hygiene rules.
+These rules are important for everyone who is a housemate of someone with corona.

 The hygiene rules are intended to prevent infection insofar as possible.